 High quality badger hair shaving brushes come in all sizes and hair types, costing anywhere from $25 for a basic “pure” or “fine” grade badger model to $550 for a monster-sized, high-end “silvertip” job.
 Do you need a $550 shaving brush?
 Unless you’re Mr. Burns, the answer is no. I’ve tried a lot of shaving brushes over the years, from the entry-level to the obscenely expensive, and I got no better lather or shave from the expensive brushes than I do with the reasonably priced brushes I finally settled on.
 Once you go above $75 or so, you’re paying for snob/collector appeal, not a better shave.

-Most shavegeeks go for the biggest brush they can hoist, but I get the best results with the small-to-medium sized brushes like the $55 Vulfix #2233 and Simpson’s almost comically small $65 Wee Scot.
+Most shavegeeks go for the biggest brush they can hoist, but I get the best results with the small-to-medium sized brushes like Simpson’s Tulip and Vulfix’s 2233.
 They’re a lot easier to use, you don’t get sloppy lather flying everywhere like you do with the bigger brushes, and you don’t wind up dumping a lot of unused lather down the drain.
-They’re also the perfect size to throw in your dopp kit for travel (hey, why shave like a heathen when you’re on the road?).
+They’re also the perfect size to throw in your dopp kit for travel (no reason you have to shave like a heathen when you’re on the road).

 The Brits have been making this stuff for centuries, and they really do make some of the best shaving creams on the planet.
 At around $20 for a tub and $12 for a travel tube, they may seem a bit more expensive than the foams and gels at the drugstore, but since a little goes a long way when lathered with a shaving brush, these high-end creams are actually a good value and last for many months of daily shaving.